pmleffers/Springboard_Mini-Projects/README.md

     ● creation_source: how their account was created.
 This takes on one of 5 values:

-    ○ PERSONAL_PROJECTS: invited to join another user's personal workspace
+      a.
+PERSONAL_PROJECTS: invited to join another user's personal workspace

-    ○ GUEST_INVITE: invited to an organization as a guest (limited permissions)
+      b.
+GUEST_INVITE: invited to an organization as a guest (limited permissions)

-    ○ ORG_INVITE: invited to an organization (as a full member)
+      c.
+ORG_INVITE: invited to an organization (as a full member)

-    ○ SIGNUP: signed up via the website
+      d.
+SIGNUP: signed up via the website

-    ○ SIGNUP_GOOGLE_AUTH: signed up using Google
+      e.
+SIGNUP_GOOGLE_AUTH: signed up using Google

     Authentication (using a Google email account for their login id)